There’s much debate about what type of exercise is better for your health: aerobic or anaerobic.

 In aerobic, or “with oxygen” exercise, your muscles have enough oxygen to produce the energy needed to perform.

 Anaerobic “without oxygen” exercise means oxygen demand is greater than oxygen supply and you can’t keep up with the energy your body is demanding.
 This leads to lactate production and eventually the cessation of exercise.

 Aerobic exercise, or steady-state cardio, is performed at a steady, low to moderate pace.
 This type of exercise, which utilizes slow-twitch muscle fibers, is great for cardiovascular conditioning and improving muscular endurance.

-Anaerobic exercise is performed in the form of high-intensity interval training (HIIT), where you rotate high-intensity intervals with recovery intervals.
-This is beneficial for several reasons.
+Anaerobic exercise in the form of high-intensity interval training (HIIT), where you rotate high-intensity intervals with recovery intervals has been shown to be beneficial for several reasons.

 First, you can get in an intense workout in a fraction of the time.
 If time is a limitation for you, a HIIT session is a great option.
 You’ll exhaust your muscles and burn more calories than you would in the same amount of time doing steady-state cardio.

 Second, you’ll burn more calories in that amount of time.
 At the end of the day, the harder your workout is, the more calories you’ll burn.
 HIIT will cause your caloric expenditure to be higher than if you just walked or casually rode your bike for the same period of time.

 Third, you’ll build muscle and increase your metabolism.
 HIIT requires your fast-twitch muscle fibers to engage in exercises like sprinting, plyometrics, and weightlifting, which increase muscular size and strength.